 Settlement negotiations of this scale are nothing new to Russell Budd.
 He was a chief negotiator for the 2012 settlement with JPMorgan Chase in In Re Checking Account Overdraft Litigation, which resulted in \$110 million in cash and more than \$100 million in business practice changes benefiting Chase customers.
-Mr. Budd was a leader in the Overdraft litigation which, in 2011, led to a \$410 million settlement of with Bank of America.
+Mr. Budd was a leader in the Overdraft litigation which, in 2011, led to a \$410 million settlement with Bank of America.
 He was also one of the negotiators of a \$177 million settlement for litigation brought on behalf of seven states' attorneys general against GlaxoSmithKline regarding its fraudulent marketing of the diabetes drug Avandia.

 Under Mr. Budd's leadership, Baron & Budd has garnered significant national recognition for cutting-edge litigation and settlements.
-The firm's Environmental Litigation group was named one of Law360's 2020 Practice Groups of the Year for more than \$1 billion in settlements with Pacific Gas & Electric for municipalities and individuals concerning wildfire damage in California, and \$648 million in settlements with Bayer AG over water pollution caused by polychlorinated biphenyls (PCBs).
-In addition, in December of 2022, Baron & Budd's Environmental Group received final approval in a \$575.5 million class action for cities and counties against Monsanto concerning water pollution.
+The firm's Environmental Litigation group was named Law360's Environmental Group of the Year in 2020, for obtaining more than \$1 billion in settlements with Pacific Gas & Electric for municipalities and individuals concerning wildfire damage in California, and \$648 million in settlements with Bayer AG over water pollution caused by polychlorinated biphenyls (PCBs).
+The firm's environmental practice was named one of Law360's Practice Groups of the year again in 2023 and 2024 for a record \$12.5 billion nationwide class settlement with 3M - the largest drinking water contamination settlement in U.S. history -- for knowingly manufacturing and selling products containing per- and polyfluoroalkyl substances (PFAS), as well as a \$1.1 billion nationwide class settlement on behalf of public water providers against DuPont and other manufacturers for PFAS contamination in drinking water supplies.

 Mr. Budd and his wife, Dorothy, are deeply committed to their community.
 The Budds were instrumental in establishing the Dallas Faith Communities Coalition (DFCC) with the Dallas Mayor's office in the early 2000s with the long-term goal of working with community partners toward eradicating systemic causes of poverty in low-income communities with greater access to affordable housing and community safety.
-The partnership led the Budds to personally contribute funds to build 100 affordable single-family homes as part of the "Building on Faith" project, a collaborative initiative between the Dallas Faith Communities Coalition (DFCC), the City of Dallas, and Habitat for Humanity. at Southern Methodist University in Dallas to create meaningful education collaboration with local public and charter schools located in the West Dallas area.
+The partnership led the Budds to personally contribute funds to build 100 affordable single-family homes as part of the "Building on Faith" project, a collaborative initiative between the Dallas Faith Communities Coalition (DFCC), the City of Dallas, and Habitat for Humanity, at Southern Methodist University in Dallas to create meaningful education collaboration with local public and charter schools located in the West Dallas area.
 In 2014, Mr. and Mrs. Budd donated \$2.5 million to Southern Methodist University to endow The Budd Center for Involving Communities in Education, uniting the work of the DFCC and CCE in collective partnership to provide Dallas-area children the education, social and emotional tools they need to break the cycle of poverty.
 The Center leads a partnership of more than 30 nonprofits and 15 public, private and charter schools in Dallas.
 Mr. Budd continues to monitor the progress of The Budd Center as a member of the Advisory Board of the Simmons School of Education and Human Development at Southern Methodist University.